lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

    AND g_cModelFlux > 360
    AND r_cModelFlux > 360

-**Part 2.
-Plot the histogram of g-magnitudes**:
-Executing the ADQL query is via clicking the “Search” button in the lower left corner.
+**2. Plot the histogram of g-magnitudes:** execute the ADQL query is via clicking the “Search” button in the lower left corner.
 The resulting display will by default show the sky coverage on the left, and the plot of the 1st column as a function of the 2nd column on the right.
 To plot the distribution of g magnitudes, it is necessary to add another plot panel, by clicking on the "+" button on the upper left-hand side of the active chart, and selecting "Histogram" as the Plot Type.
 The resulting  pop-up window allows a selection of the quantity for the plotted histogram - in ths case, "Column or expression" box needs to have "gmag" entered.